d13co/d13.co/content/posts/disclosure-tales-01-honing-fire/index.md

 - Validate your transactions very strictly
 - Paying a bug bounty for a legitimate bug is a really good idea.
 Aside from being "the right thing to do", it is an incentive for an undecided grayhat to lean white-hat and report the vuln rather than exploit it or sell it.
   - Creating a reputation for not paying legitimate bug bounties is penny-wise and pound-foolish.
-- Have a well documented path to disclose vulnerabilities - i.e. a security contact.
+- Have a well documented path to disclose vulnerabilities.
+  - Ideal: security email contact.
+Discoverable easily in documentation.
+Bonus points: PGP key.

 Tips for white/grayhats:
 - Report it, don't exploit it.